I Have Glaucoma

 - Will your other medicines interact with your eye drops?
 We recommend that you always take a list of your other medications and/or herbal products that you are taking to both your GP and eye health professional

-- If you believe you will have difficulty instilling your drops due to such things as shaky hands, stiff neck, poor eyesight or any other condition that could affect proper instillation, contact Glaucoma Australia for an eye drop instillation applicator.
-It is to note that not all drops have a corresponding application tools.
+- If you believe you will have difficulty instilling your drops due to such things as shaky hands, stiff neck, poor eyesight or any other condition that could affect proper instillation, contact Glaucoma Australia to discuss if an eye drop instillation applicator may help.
+Please note that not all drops have an applicator available.

 Glaucoma Australia has been educating Australians about glaucoma for almost 30 years – our Mission is to Eliminate Glaucoma Blindness.
 Help us to help your family.